-Well, you know what happens when you assume?
+You know what happens when you assume, right?

-Anyone who follows this blog knows to not assume anything when it comes to an e-mail.
-Assuming never leads to anything positive.
-If you are unsure; ask.
+Anyone who follows this blog knows to not assume anything when it comes to our email communications.
+The fact is that assuming rarely leads to anything positive.
+That’s why if you are unsure; just ask.

 For example, in the global environment in which we all are now doing business, assumptions can lead to lost opportunity.
-Particularly to assume by virtue of a contact’s name, if they are male or female can cause you to not make a very good impression.
+Particularly to assume by virtue of a contact’s name, if they are male or female, can cause you to not make a very good first impression.

 A site visitor writes:

 Putting a Mr. in your sig file for first contact would most certainly set the record straight.
 However, that may make you appear more formal than you may prefer.
-If you are a formal guy — that’s O.K. then.
-I think you have a unique and cool name and if someone misidentifies your gender, simply and kindly sent them straight.
-Here’s how one of my readers handled the situation:
+If you are a formal guy — then that’s okay.
+If not, you could always remove the Mr. on subsequent communications.

 I am a guy and happen to have two (possible) female first names.
 I’ve been in the business world for almost 20 years and I have never bothered to add a Mr. in front of my first name.

-If you are unclear of an e-mailer’s, gender, don’t assume.
-If it is important to know, then ask.
-Now that I think about it, I e-mail folks with gender neutral names (Pat, Chris, Kerry, Robyn, Frances, Kylie, Sam, Joe, Bernie) all the time and have never thought of their gender in how I communicate with anyone who emails me.
+Now that I think about it, I email folks with gender neutral names all the time (Pat, Chris, Kerry, Robyn, Frances, Kylie, Sam, Joe, Bernie).
+I’ve never thought of gender in how I communicate with anyone who emails me.
 I email everyone the same way.
 With that said, this is an issue that wouldn’t hurt for us all to be cognizant of if we do business in the global arena.